 Don’t let our desire to use something for Krishna become greater than our desire for Krishna

-On the spiritual path, we sometimes similarly undermine our relationship with Krishna.
+On the spiritual path, we may similarly undermine our relationship with Krishna.
 While practicing bhakti, we may desire to offer him something special.
 But that desire may become stronger than our desire for him, thereby distracting us from him.

 Suppose we desire to earn a lot of money to build a grand temple for Krishna.
 Even if we eventually get that wealth, we may have become so immersed in materialistic consciousness that our desire to use the wealth for Krishna may have decreased or even disappeared.
-And if we don’t get that wealth, we may become so irritated or disheartened as to give up our devotion.
+And if we don’t get that wealth, we may become so irritated or disheartened as to give up our bhakti practice.

 Think it over:

 - How can the desire to offer something to Krishna distract us from him?

 - What is the most essential offering in bhakti?

 - How can we maintain proper prioritization in bhakti?

 09.26 If one offers Me with love and devotion a leaf, a flower, a fruit or water, I will accept it.

 To know more about this verse, please click on the image